Follow

-It’s time for Britannica—well, one editor at Britannica—to join the ongoing debate about the “greatest ever in [insert sport here].”
-We’re not a sports website, but this editor (hello!) has been watching sports for almost 30 years and debating them with friends for just as long.
-This list is, of course, very subjective, so don’t take it too seriously.
-Unless you agree with me, in which case, this is the most important thing I’ve ever written.
+It’s time for an editor at Britannica to chime in on the ongoing debate about the “greatest ever in [insert sport here].”
+While we’re not a sports website, this editor (hello!) has been watching sports for almost 30 years and engaging in debates about them with friends for just as long.
+Of course, this list is highly subjective, so don’t take it too seriously.
+Unless, of course, you agree with me— in that case, this is undoubtedly the most important thing I’ve ever written.

 10. Kareem Abdul-Jabbar

-What?
-Is the all-time leading scorer in NBA history only ranked 10th?
-Yes, that’s right.
-While Kareem Abdul-Jabbar scored an incredible 38,387 points over his career, it’s hard to ignore that he spent much of his time playing alongside two of the greatest point guards ever, Oscar Robertson and Magic Johnson.
-Plus, his career stats were boosted by his long playing career—about 20 years, not 10,000!
-Even so, he was an incredible player who dominated for two decades and perfected the sky hook, one of the most beautiful shots in basketball.
-He was hilarious in Airplane! and fought Bruce Lee in Game of Death, making him the coolest player on this list.
+Wait, the all-time leading scorer in NBA history is only ranked 10th?
+Yep, you read that right.
+While Kareem Abdul-Jabbar racked up an incredible 38,387 points over his career, it’s hard to ignore that he played alongside two of the greatest point guards ever—Oscar Robertson and Magic Johnson.
+Plus, his remarkable longevity boosted his career stats—about 20 years, not 10,000!
+That said, he was undeniably an extraordinary player who dominated for two decades and perfected the sky hook, one of the most graceful shots in basketball.
+On top of that, he brought humour to Airplane! and fought Bruce Lee in Game of Death, making him the coolest player on this list.

 9. Tim Duncan

-I have a confession: even though I’ve always been a loyal fan of Seattle’s sports teams, I had a brief admiration for the San Antonio Spurs teams of the late ’90s and early 2000s.
-Sure, their slow-paced style of play could put you to sleep by the third quarter, but there was always something beautiful to watch—Tim Duncan’s bank shot.
-In his prime, Duncan, known as “The Big Fundamental” (a nickname given by Shaquille O’Neal), was one of the most solid players ever.
-While his straightforward playing style and quiet personality may not have given him the same cultural impact as other legends, his four championships, 14 All-Star selections, and two NBA MVP awards prove his incredible skill.
+I have a confession: even though I’ve been a lifelong fan of Seattle’s sports teams, I couldn’t help but admire the San Antonio Spurs teams of the late ’90s and early 2000s.
+Their slow-paced style might’ve put you to sleep by the third quarter, but there was always something hypnotic about Tim Duncan’s bank shot.
+At his peak, Duncan—nicknamed “The Big Fundamental” by none other than Shaquille O’Neal—was one of the most dependable players ever.
+While his quiet demeanour and no-nonsense playing style may not have earned him the same cultural impact as other legends, his four championships, 14 All-Star selections, and two NBA MVP awards speak volumes about his extraordinary skill.

 8. Shaquille O’Neal

-Shaquille O’Neal played a very different style from Tim Duncan.
-While Duncan relied on skillful footwork to outmaneuver opponents in the post, Shaq used his immense size (7’1” and 315 pounds) to power his way to the basket.
-Once there, he’d often finish with a strong dunk, a tactic that helped him lead the NBA in field-goal percentage 10 times throughout his career.
-But O’Neal wasn’t just about strength—he was surprisingly agile for his size and had a soft touch with close-range jump shots.
-However, his free-throw shooting?
+Shaquille O’Neal and Tim Duncan had vastly different playing styles.
+While Duncan relied on skilful footwork to outmaneuver defenders in the post, Shaq used his immense size (7’1” and 315 pounds) to dominate the paint.
+Once near the basket, he’d often power through with a thunderous dunk, a strategy that helped him lead the NBA in field-goal percentage 10 times.
+But O’Neal wasn’t just about brute force—he was remarkably agile for his size and had a soft touch on close-range shots.
+His free-throw shooting, though?
 Not so much.

 7. Larry Bird

-Despite his small-town background and the nickname “Hick from French Lick,” Larry Bird was one of the fiercest competitors and trash talkers in NBA history.
-Known for his incredible confidence, Bird had one of the quickest shot releases ever and often let defenders know his shot was going in as soon as it left his hands.
-Over his 13-year career, which was shortened by injuries, he won three championships and made 12 All-Star appearances.
-His rivalry with Magic Johnson in the 1980s helped elevate basketball to the national popularity that the sport still enjoys today.
+Despite his small-town roots and the nickname “Hick from French Lick,” Larry Bird was one of the NBA’s fiercest competitors and most legendary trash talkers.
+Known for his unshakable confidence, he had one of the quickest shot releases in history—often telling defenders his shot was going in the moment it left his hands.
+Throughout his 13-year career, cut short by injuries, Bird secured three championships and earned 12 All-Star selections.
+His iconic rivalry with Magic Johnson in the 1980s played a crucial role in elevating basketball to the national stage, a legacy the sport continues to enjoy today.

 6. Bill Russell

-Bill Russell is widely considered the greatest winner in NBA history.
-In his 13 seasons with the Boston Celtics, he won a championship in all but two of them.
-While the NBA had fewer teams back then, which made winning easier for some franchises, Russell’s achievements still stand out.
-Before he joined the Celtics, the team had never reached the championship series in its 10 years of existence.
-However, Russell quickly turned the team’s fortunes around, making the Celtics the most successful franchise in NBA history.
-Russell didn’t earn his place on this list just because of his winning record—he was also one of the toughest defenders ever, redefined shot-blocking, and averaged an impressive 22.5 rebounds per game throughout his career.
+Bill Russell is widely regarded as the greatest winner in NBA history.
+During his 13 seasons with the Boston Celtics, he won a championship in all but two of them.
+While the NBA had fewer teams back then, which made winning easier for some franchises, Russell’s dominance remains unmatched.
+Before his arrival, the Celtics had never reached the championship series in their first 10 years—but Russell transformed the franchise, turning it into the most successful in NBA history.
+His legacy isn’t just about winning; he was one of the toughest defenders ever, redefined shot-blocking, and averaged an astonishing 22.5 rebounds per game throughout his career.

 5. Oscar Robertson

-Oscar Robertson, also known as “The Big O,” had a remarkable career that makes me wish to travel back in time to see him play.
-In the 1961–62 season, he made history by averaging a triple-double with 30.8 points, 12.5 rebounds, and 11.4 assists per game.
-On top of his incredible stats, Robertson was also a 12-time All-Star and played a major role in bringing true free agency to the NBA through a landmark antitrust lawsuit.
-His impact on and off the court is just as impressive as his outstanding performances.
+Oscar Robertson, famously known as “The Big O,” had a career so legendary that it makes me wish I could travel back in time just to watch him play.
+In the 1961–62 season, he made history by averaging a triple-double, putting up 30.8 points, 12.5 rebounds, and 11.4 assists per game.
+Beyond his incredible stats, Robertson was a 12-time All-Star and played a pivotal role in securing true free agency for NBA players through a landmark antitrust lawsuit.
+His impact on and off the court is just as remarkable as his extraordinary performances.

 4. Wilt Chamberlain

-Wilt Chamberlain played in an era when the competition was smaller, but his dominance on the court was so extraordinary that he deserves a spot in the top five.
-He holds the top four all-time NBA single-season scoring averages, and his incredible scoring achievements include a historic 100-point game on March 2, 1962—an NBA record that may never be broken.
-Chamberlain also grabbed more rebounds per game than Bill Russell, with an impressive 22.9, and he averaged more minutes played per game (45.8) than any player in NBA history.
-Even in 1970, when injuries limited him to just 12 games, Chamberlain still managed to lead his team to the NBA finals, proving his exceptional impact on the game.
+Wilt Chamberlain played in an era with smaller competition, but his unmatched dominance on the court cements his place in the top five.
+He holds the top four all-time single-season scoring averages and achieved one of the greatest feats in NBA history—a 100-point game on March 2, 1962, a record that may never be broken.
+Chamberlain also outperformed Bill Russell in rebounds, averaging an astonishing 22.9 per game, and played more minutes per game (45.8) than any player in NBA history.
+Even in 1970, when injuries limited him to just 12 games, he still led his team to the NBA Finals, proving his exceptional impact on the game.

 3. Magic Johnson